heporap/wicker/README.en.md

 #### Recalling constructor

-You can call the constructor again to set the name for the first atgument only.
+You can call the constructor again to set the name for the first argument only.
 The module will continue processing as an undefined if return false from the constructor.
 Please return false if you want to park the read of dependent modules.